 The Hebrew word for Sabbath, Shabbat is observed as a day of rest, joy, and holiness.
 Shabbat is the only sacred day in Judaism that occurs every week and is the only ritual prescribed by the ten commandments.
 Celebrate Shabbat by attending services at Temple Sinai!

-|Family Shabbat||Every Third Friday||On the third Friday at 6:15 pm of every month, Rabbi Cohen and Cantorial Soloist Heather Klein host a participatory, musical service specially designed for families with children ages 0 to 6.
+|Family Shabbat||Every Third Friday||On the third Friday at 6:00 pm of every month, Rabbi Saulson and Cantorial Soloist Heather Klein host a participatory, musical service specially designed for families with children ages 0 to 4th grade.
 Traditional service follows at 7:00 pm except for summer months (June, July, and August).|

 * All services are followed by an Oneg Shabbat reception.